 Said to have immense healing properties, the ruby is said to help the blood flow and rid the body of infection.
 It is also a lasting and powerful symbol of friendship.

 Sapphire is the birthstone for September and is one of the four most precious stones in the world, alongside the diamond, ruby and emerald.
 Believed to represent protection and prophetic wisdom, it is said to help generate faith, hope, sincerity, truth, faithfulness, honesty and joy, as well as light, peace, beauty and understanding.

 According to some historians and religious scholars, the ten commandments were presented to Moses on a sapphire plate and are therefore known as stones of destiny and joyful devotion to God.
 The stone of kings and high priests, the Sapphire is a true stone of wisdom and royalty.

 In recent history, the stone has been made famous by its role in British royalty, with Princess Diana’s famous engagement ring which was then passed to Princess Catherine, giving it a revival in popular culture.

 Thanks so much for a fab post Sara!

-If you’re looking to design you own engagement ring or need some help on what type of engagement ring to choose check out jamesallen.com.
+If you’re looking to design your own engagement ring or need some help on what type of engagement ring to choose, check out jamesallen.com.